 The receptionists are your link with the rest of the practice.
 Please be aware that they do need to ask you questions, as the more information you are able to give them the better they will be able to assist you.
+Please do not abuse reception staff when they ask for necessary information.

-In addition to taking requests for emergency appointments and booking routine ones, our receptionists also do any number of the following (sometimes simultaneously):
+In addition to taking requests for emergency appointments and booking routine ones, our receptionists do any number of the following (sometimes simultaneously):

 - Giving out prescriptions